-Beneficiaries in the past have included The Autism Program, Special Olympics, March of Dimes, Muscular Dystrophy Association, Boys and Girls Clubs of Rockford, Boy Scouts and Girl Scouts of America, Jr. IceHogs hockey program, and most recently the Bryan and Amanda Bickell Foundation and most recently the Greg Lindmark Foundation.
+Beneficiaries in the past have included The Autism Program, Special Olympics, March of Dimes, Muscular Dystrophy Association, Boys and Girls Clubs of Rockford, Boy Scouts and Girl Scouts of America, Jr. IceHogs hockey program, the Bryan and Amanda Bickell Foundation and most recently the Greg Lindmark Foundation.

 Annual Live Jersey Auction

 The IceHogs signature charity fundraiser is the organization’s annual live Jersey Auction.
 A tradition which began during the IceHogs inaugural season in 1999-2000, towards the end of each regular season the team wears special jerseys that get auctioned off live following the game.
 Each jersey them is a different depiction of the IceHogs’ mascot Hammy, and themes have ranged from St. Patrick’s Day Hammy to Hammysaurus Rex to First Responder Hammy.